Repository size

 tar xzf project-backup.tar.gz

-4. Clone a fresh copy of the repository from the bundle using --bare and --mirror options:
+3. Clone the repository using --bare and --mirror options:

 git clone --bare --mirror /path/to/project.bundle